rcarrata/rcarrata.github.io/_posts/2019-08-22-ocp4_renew_automatically_certificates.md

 }
 ```

-* Generate an IAM Role User and attach the new brand IAM Policy:
+* Generate an IAM user and attach the new IAM Policy:

 ```
 # aws iam  list-users | grep cert